-Fray Bentos is the capital of Uruugay's Río Negro Department.
+Fray Bentos is the capital of the Río Negro Department.
 Its port on the Uruguay River is one of the nation's most important harbors.
-The Fray Bentos industrial complex was built following the development of a factory, founded in 1859, to process meat produced on the vast prairies nearby.
+The Fray Bentos industrial complex was built in the mid-nineteenth century to process meat produced on the vast prairies nearby.

 Fray Bentos is the capital city of the Río Negro Department, in southwestern Uruguay.
 Its port on the Uruguay River is one of the nation's most important harbors.